ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 Contour plot:
   Enable or disable contour plots, modify contour plot parameters, and select the title and color for each scatter plot.

+  .. versionadded:: 0.9.2

+    Contour lines can now be plotted at KDE data quantiles (percentiles/100) instead of at fractions of the overall KDE using the `contour level mode` option.
+A contour line at a 0.95 quantile contains 5% of all data points.

 .. _ui_expert: